eastmaels/steemblog.github.io/_posts/account/deanliu/2016-09-12_really-a-less-than-minor-bug-but-still-a-bug.md

 - - -

-This page is synchronized from the post: [Really a less than minor bug ... but still a bug.](https://steemit.com/@deanliu/really-a-less-than-minor-bug-but-still-a-bug)
+This page is synchronized from the post: ['Really a less than minor bug ... but still a bug.'](https://steemit.com/@deanliu/really-a-less-than-minor-bug-but-still-a-bug)